Arif Aiman: International career

 Arif made his first appearance for the Malaysia national team against Bahrain on 29 May 2021.
 His first competitive match with Malaysia was against Vietnam in the 2022 FIFA World Cup qualifier as a substitution.
 He made his appearance in the 61st minute but the team eventually ended up losing 1–2.
 Arif was then included in the 2020 AFF Championship squad where he recorded two assists against Laos at the Bishan Stadium in a 4–0 win.

 Arif converted a penalty kick against Solomon Islands in an international friendly match on 14 June 2023, which was his first international goal after 16 appearances with the national team.
 On 20 June 2023, he scored four goals in a 10–0 against Papua New Guinea, which made him the seventh Malaysian player to score more than three goals in one international match.
 On 16 November 2023 in a 2026 FIFA World Cup qualifiers match against Kyrgyzstan, as Malaysia was losing 3–1, Arif then recorded a hat-trick of assist which then see Malaysia gain the 3 points in a 4–3 comeback win.

 During the 2023 AFC Asian Cup group stage fixture against South Korea on 25 January 2024, Arif scored from the penalty spot, giving Malaysia a 2–1 lead against the Asian giants.

-Style of play

-Arif usually plays as a winger who provides assists for his front line.
-He is known for his pace, agility, and dribbles, often able to handle multiple opponents while in possession.
-He can also play with both feet.

-Arif is considered as one of the best rising prospects in the Southeast Asia region.
-During his career, Arif has competed with footballers such as Marselino Ferdinan, Ilhan Fandi, and Suphanat Mueanta for the title of best rising prospect in the region.